sriramdasbalaji/VSTS-DevOps-Labs/octopus/readme.md

     <img src="images/O12.png"  height="400px">

-12. Go back to Octopus portal and click **Save and Test**.
-You will see the verification for azure connection will be successful.
+12. Once the certificate is uploaded successfully, go back to Octopus portal and click **Save and Test**.
+You will see the verification for azure connection is successful.

     <img src="images/Verification Success.png">

-## Exercise 2: Link VSTS and Octopus Server
+## Exercise 2: Link VSTS and Octopus Deploy server

 In this exercise we will create an **API** key in Octopus.
 This key is required to link VSTS with Octopus.

 1. Under user profile, go to **MY API Key** and click **New API Key** to create one.

+Add step

    <img src="images/API Key.png">